Homeacres Courses 2022, day, weekend and afternoon

 I’ve spent all day today making adjustments in our garden, but the first thing I did when I got home was to plunge my hand into the middle of our compost heap to check the temperature!!

 10.30am to 4pm £195, includes refreshments and a feast of homegrown vegetables.

 Thank you for the course, I enjoyed it immensely and learnt a lot despite having read all your books!
 Lottie Shuttleworth, September 2018

 We start with the principles of no-dig growing, how it saves so much time, for harvests as good as if not better than in dug/tilled soil.
 You see how to create a productive garden, even when a beginner, and how to be on top of weeds, including couch and bindweed.
 Experienced gardeners learn time-saving methods to increase the growth and health of their plants.

 Gardening is often made to sound more complicated than it is, especially with regard to feeding plants and coping with weeds.
 I empower you with understandings of the methods you see at Homeacres, which you can then adapt to your own garden.
-Homeacres is a quarter acre market garden and a field lab too, there is loads to see and learn from.
+Homeacres is a third of an acre market garden and a field lab too, there is loads to see and learn from.